freefood89/freefood89.github.io/_posts/2016-02-10-yet-another-elk-tutorial.md

     logstash -e 'input { stdin { } } output { elasticsearch{ action=>"index" cluster=>"my_cluster"} stdout {} }'

 Add log messages to elasticsearch simply by typing stuff into stdin (the terminal) after Logstash startup is completed.
+Logstash will autodiscover your local instance of elasticsearch and ship the logs to it from stdin.

     Logstash startup completed
     hello